Adyen/adyen-flutter/README.md

 #### For Apple Pay (Drop-in or Component)
 In your Runner target, add Apple Pay as a capability and enter your merchant id.
+For more information on how to enable Apple Pay, please visit our [docs page](https://docs.adyen.com/payment-methods/apple-pay/enable-apple-pay/).

 ##  How it works